Julius Nyerere Hydropower Station: Risks to operation

 There are a number of risks to the effective functioning of the Stiegler's Gorge Hydropower Project, if it is completed.
 One of these comes from climate change.
 It is unclear if the total rainfall in Tanzania will increase or decrease, but studies suggest that precipitation's variability will increase.
 This is important as it will affect hydropower production, decreasing the dam's electricity-generation reliability.
 This is particularly important in the context of hydro-dependency.
 Tanzania gets the majority of its electricity from hydropower.
 A failure in these dams in the dry season is the key reason for the country's power failures, which happen frequently.
 This vulnerability will increase if the Stiegler's Gorge Dam is completed.
 If brought online today, a failure of the Stiegler's Gorge Hydropower Plant would reduce power production by 58.3%.

 The other risk comes from sedimentation.
 A report highlighted the vulnerability of the reservoir to rapid sedimentation.
 This is because of the existing sediment load in the Rufiji River and the high levels of erosion likely to occur around the reservoir.
 Higher sedimentation would decrease the reservoir's capacity to store water.
 Such a reduction would reduce the reliability of the reservoir, as it would make it more directly dependent on precipitation.

 Another fiscal danger comes from the ability of Tanzania's electricity utility, TANESCO, to sell the hydro-plant's energy.
-Given Tanzania's current peak capacity of around 1.05GW and installed capacity of 1.5GW, there are persistent doubts about whether Tanzania can sell the dam's energy.
+Given Tanzania's current peak capacity of around 1.05 GW and installed capacity of 1.5 GW, there are persistent doubts about whether Tanzania can sell the dam's energy.
 A number of reports cast doubt on the ability of the Tanzanian economy and electrification schemes to absorb the dam's demand.
 Without such sales, the government will not easily recoup their investment.
 These reports also suggest that selling to the regional grid, to neighbouring countries through the Southern and Eastern African Power Pools, is unlikely to work given that both trading schemes are insufficiently institutionalised.
 There also appears to be a high level of distrust between countries when it comes to relying on others for power.